Extremely Small BERT Models from Mixed-Vocabulary Training: Experiments

+\textbf{Distillation:} For all our models, we train the teacher model with mixed-vocabulary inputs (stage \RNum{1}) for 500K steps, followed by 300K steps of training just the student model (stage \RNum{2}).
+We utilize the same corpora as the teacher model i.e. BooksCorpus \citep{zhu2015aligning} and English Wikipedia.

+For both stages, up to 20 input tokens were masked for MLM.
+In stage \RNum{1}, up to 10 of these masked tokens were tokenized using the teacher vocabulary, the rest using the student vocabulary.

+We optimize the loss using LAMB \citep{you2019large} with a max learning rate of .00125, linear warmup for the first 10\% of steps, batch size of 2048 and sequence length of 128.
+Distillation was done on Cloud TPUs in a 8x8 pod configuration. $p_{SV}$, the probability of segmenting a Stage \RNum{1} input word using the student vocabulary, is set to 0.5.

-For all downstream task evaluations, we fine-tune for 10 epochs using LAMB with a learning rate of 0.0002 and batch size of 32.
-Since our language models are trained with a maximum sequence length of 128 tokens, we do not evaluate on reading comprehension datasets such as SQuAD \citep{rajpurkar2016squad} or RACE \citep{lai2017race}, which require models supporting longer sequences.
+\textbf{Finetuning:} For all downstream task evaluations on GLUE, we finetune for 10 epochs using LAMB with a learning rate of 0.0001 and batch size of 64.
+For all experiments on SNIPS, we use ADAM with a learning rate of 0.0001 and a batch size of 64.